lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 20.** Darkness and the beasts that creep forth therein.

-1\.Ignorance of God, and unrestrained lusts.
+1\.
+Ignorance of God, and unrestrained lusts.
 Ro 1:2 Sins discovered.
 Beasts there before, but not noticed, now terrify man.

-3\.Spiritual despondency, dismay, despair, etc.
+3\.
+Spiritual despondency, dismay, despair, etc.

-4\.Church lethargy.
+4\.
+Church lethargy.
 All sorts of heresies, etc., begin to creep forth.

-5\.Papal influence.
-Monks, friars, priests, etc., creep about in this dark age. *A.G.
-Brown.*
+5\.
+Papal influence.
+Monks, friars, priests, etc., creep about in this dark age. *A. G. Brown.*

 **Verse 20. **

-1\.Night work is for wild beasts: "Thou makest darkness, " etc.
+1\.
+Night work is for wild beasts: "Thou makest darkness, " etc.

-2\.Day work is for men: "Man goeth forth, "etc. Good men do their work by day; bad men by night: their work is in the dark.
-Ministers who creep into their studies by night, and "roar after their prey, "and "seek their meat from God", are more like wild beasts than rational men.— *G.R.*
+2\.
+Day work is for men: "Man goeth forth, "etc. Good men do their work by day; bad men by night: their work is in the dark.
+Ministers who creep into their studies by night, and "roar after their prey, "and "seek their meat from God", are more like wild beasts than rational men.— *G. R.*

-**Verse 21.** Inarticulate prayers, or how faulty the expression may be and yet how real the prayer in the esteem of God.**Verse 22.** From the effect of sunrise on the beasts of prey, exhibit the influence of Divine Grace on our evil passions. *C.A.D.*
+**Verse 21.** Inarticulate prayers, or how faulty the expression may be and yet how real the prayer in the esteem of God.**Verse 22.** From the effect of sunrise on the beasts of prey, exhibit the influence of Divine Grace on our evil passions. *C. A. D.*

-**Verse 23.** *"Early Closing."* A sermon preached on behalf of the "Early Closing Association, "by James Hamilton, D.D., 1850.
+**Verse 23.** *"Early Closing."* A sermon preached on behalf of the "Early Closing Association, "by James Hamilton, D. D., 1850.
 In the "Pulpit," Vol. 57.

 **Verse 24. **

-1\.The language of wonder: "O Lord, how manifold, "etc. Their number, variety, cooperation, harmony.
+1\.
+The language of wonder: "O Lord, how manifold, "etc. Their number, variety, cooperation, harmony.

-2\.Of admiration: "In wisdom, "etc. Everywhere the same wisdom displayed.
+2\.
+Of admiration: "In wisdom, "etc. Everywhere the same wisdom displayed.
 God, says Dr. Chalmers, is as great in minutia as in magnitude.

-3\.Of gratitude: "The earth is full," etc. *G.R.*
+3\.
+Of gratitude: "The earth is full," etc. *G. R.*

 **Verse 24. **

-1\.The works of the Lord are multitudinous and varied.
+1\.
+The works of the Lord are multitudinous and varied.

-2\.They are so constructed as to show the most consummate wisdom in their design, and in the end for which they are formed.
+2\.
+They are so constructed as to show the most consummate wisdom in their design, and in the end for which they are formed.

-3\.They are all God's property, and should be used only in reference to the end for which they were created.
+3\.
+They are all God's property, and should be used only in reference to the end for which they were created.
 All abuse and waste of God's creatures are spoil and robbery on the property of the Creator. *Adam Clarke.*

 **Verse 26.** *There go the ships.* (See" Spurgeon's Sermons, "No. 1,259.)

-1\.We see that the ships go.
+1\.
+We see that the ships go.

 (a) The ships are intended for going.